York University

 “The York University community continues to lead innovative scholarship, research and teaching practices to ensure that our students have the high-quality learning experience that they expect from us, and to strengthen our impact by driving positive change in our local communities and around the world,” says president Rhonda Lenton.

 The campus continues to expand.
-In 2019, the Schulich School of Business opened a new graduate research building.
+The Schulich School of Business opened a new graduate research building in 2019.
 Its distinctive design makes it one of the most environmentally sustainable academic buildings in North America.
 A major renovation to York Lions Stadium, including a new field and a seasonal dome, has transformed the existing structure for year-round, multi-purpose use.
-Last year, the new School of Continuing Studies building opened, providing much-needed classroom space.
+In 2022, the School of Continuing Studies building opened, providing much-needed classroom space.
 Its design aims to meet net-zero emission standards.
 Glendon, York’s bilingual liberal arts campus, offers small classes and is closer to downtown.
+A new campus in Markham will welcome students this fall.

 Photo provided by York University